Stability of 2-Parameter Persistent Homology: Main Results

-\begin{remark}[Discontinuity of the degree bifiltrations] The normalized degree-Rips and degree-\v Cech filtrations are discontinuous with respect to the (Gromov-)Prohorov distance on normalized counting measures and the homotopy interleaving distance.
-To see this, let $Y$ denote the standard basis for $\R^3$.
-For $n\in \{1,2,\ldots\}$, let $Y^n$ denote the multiset consisting of $n$ copies of $Y$, and let $Z^n=Y^n\cup \{0\}.$ Note that $\nu_{Y^n}=\nu_{Y}$ for all $n$.
-It is easy to check that that $\nu_{Z^n}$ converges to $\nu_{Y}$ in the Prohorov metric, and thus also in the Gromov-Prohorov metric, as $n\to \infty$.
-However, a simple argument similar to one appearing in the proof of \cref{Prop:Degree_Tightness} shows that $H_0(\nDRips(Z^n))$ does not converge to $H_0(\nDRips(Y))$ in the interleaving distance.
-Hence, $\nDRips(Z^n)$ does not converge to $\nDRips(Y)$ in the homotopy interleaving distance.
-Moreover, by perturbing the points of each $Z^n$ slightly, one can also give a variant of this construction which avoids the use of multisets.
+\begin{remark}[Discontinuity of the Degree Bifiltrations] The map sending a finite metric space to its normalized degree-Rips bifiltration is discontinuous with respect to the Gromov--Prohorov distance on uniform measures and the homotopy interleaving distance.
+To see this, let $Y=\{-1,1\}\subset \R$.
+For $n\in \mathbb N$, let $Z^n\subset \R$ be any set consisting of $n$ points in the interval $[-1-\frac{1}{n},-1+\frac{1}{n}]$ and $n$ points in the interval $[1-\frac{1}{n},1+\frac{1}{n}]$, and let $Y^n=Z^n\cup \{0\}$.
+It is easy to check that $\mu_{Y^n}$ converges to $\mu_{Y}$ in the Gromov--Prohorov metric as $n\to \infty$.
+However, a simple calculation similar to one appearing in the proof of \cref{Prop:Degree_Tightness} shows that $H_0(\nDRips(Y^n))$ does not converge to $H_0(\nDRips(Y))$ in the interleaving distance.
+Hence, $\nDRips(Y^n)$ does not converge to $\nDRips(Y)$ in the homotopy interleaving distance, which establishes the claimed discontinuity.

-Since the degree-Rips and degree-Cech bifiltrations have the same 1-skeleta, hence isomorphic homology in degree 0, the same argument also establishes the discontinuity of the degree-\v Cech bifiltration. \end{remark}
+The same example also gives that the map sending a finite subspace of a good metric space to its normalized degree-\v Cech bifiltration is discontinuous with respect to the Prohorov distance on normalized measures and the homotopy interleaving distance.
+For this, it suffices to note that $\nu_{Y^n}$ also converges to $\nu_{Y}$ in the Prohorov metric as $n\to \infty$, and that the degree-Rips and degree-\v Cech bifiltrations have the same 1-skeleta, hence isomorphic homology in degree 0. \end{remark}